TimurKady/django-fast-treenode/docs/migration.md

     json.dump(data, f, indent=4)
 ```

 This code exports your structure to `tree_data.json` file.
-JSON preserves the id → tn_parent relationship, but without children.
+JSON preserves the id → parent relationship, but without children.

 Now clear the table:
 ```python